 Scholarship Aid through Army ROTC for Graduate Students

 Scholarships are available to graduate students through the ROTC Program at The University of Akron.
-Under an ROTC scholarship you will receive money for your courses and books plus a monthly stipend.
-Once you complete ROTC leadership training and receive your degree you will serve as a Second Lieutenant in one of several branches of the Army, either on Active Duty, in the National Guard, or in the Army Reserve.
-Contact the Program Enrollment and Scholarship Officer for further information.
+Under an ROTC scholarship, you would receive money for your courses and books plus a monthly stipend.
+Once you complete ROTC leadership training and receive your degree, you would serve as a Second Lieutenant in one of several branches of the Army, either on Active Duty, in the National Guard, or in the Army Reserve.
+Contact the UA's Army ROTC for more information.